 February Seasonal Eating Food List

-The February seasonal eating food list – Using the database from SeasonalFoodGuide.org, Bob and I created this seasonal eating food list of vegetables for the month of February in the Mid-Atlantic region (agricultural zones 6 and 7) of the United States.
+The February seasonal eating food list – Using the database from SeasonalFoodGuide.org, I created this seasonal eating food list of vegetables for the month of February in the Mid-Atlantic region (agricultural zones 6 and 7) of the United States.
 This guide helps the seasonal cook to easily know how to prepare meals with the freshest ingredients that also have the lowest carbon footprint.

 Focus Ingredients for February Meal Plans

 This month, we’re focused on fennel, lettuce, and fresh herbs.
 These foods are readily available at your local health food store, and winter farmers market or winter farm share (CSA).
 They can easily become the centerpiece of February meal plans, too.
-Let’s dig in!

 There are 2 varieties of fennel, seed and bulb.
 We’ll be focusing on the bulb variety which can be used fresh in salads, or as ingredients in sautes as a side dish.
 The bulb fennel at our local food coop is outstanding this winter, large, juicy and fragrant.
 I’ve been enjoying it mostly in salads with citrus fruits.
-This link will take you to one of my favorite recipes.

 Fresh fennel has the lovely aroma and flavor of anise.
 It is crisp, like celery.
 This vegetable originating in the Meditteranean has many culinary and medicinal uses.
 I chose it as a focus vegetable for February because I crave a green crunch this time of year.

 You’ll find freshly harvested leaf lettuce in your local health food store or winter farm share in February, as well.
 There are a wide variety of cold hardy lettuces that can grow in cold frames and hoop houses in late January and through May.
 They are great for flavor, crispness, and color.
 The thing to do with winter and early spring salad mixes is to get good at making salad dressings.